Eskils/DitheringEngine/README.md

 > This image has only four colors: black, white, cyan, and magenta.

-Check out the [demo application](./Documentation/Demo/) for iOS and macOS.
+Check out the [demo application](./Documentation/Demo/) for iPadOS and macOS.

 ## Usage

-The engine works on CGImages.
+The engine works on CGImages and video URLs/AVAsset.

 Supported dithering methods are:
   - Threshold